Questions about the 2012 Henrietta Lacks Memorial Lecture?

 Complimentary parking is available in Washington Street Garage, which is located at the intersection of Washington and Monument Streets.
 For those with state issued handicapped placards, complimentary parking is available at the Rutland Street Garage located at 1800 Madison Street.
 Please indicate on your registration form that you will need handicapped parking and be sure to bring your state issued handicapped parking placard the day of the event to show to the parking attendant.
 Volunteers will be on hand at both garages to direct you to Turner Auditorium.

 What if I have a disability?

 Sign language interpreters will be present at the event.
 Wheelchair assistance and seating will be available for those who indicate a need on the registration form.
 For those with handicapped placards, complimentary parking is available at the Rutland Street Garage located at 1800 Madison Street.
 Please indicate this on the registration form and bring your handicapped placard the day of the event to show to the parking attendant.

 Who is Henrietta Lacks, and why are her cells important?

 Henrietta Lacks was an African-American woman who underwent treatment for an aggressive form of cervical cancer at Johns Hopkins Hospital in 1951.
-In addition to providing her with medical care, Henriettas doctor at Hopkins removed some of her cancerous cells to use in research without getting her written consent.
-(Its important to note that at this time the practice of obtaining informed consent from cell or tissue donors was essentially unknown among academic medical centers.)
+In addition to providing her with medical care, Henriettas doctor at Hopkins removed some of her cancerous cells to use in research without her explicit consent.
+(At the time, it was common practice for physicians to obtain tissue samples from patients without their consent–regardless of race or ethnic origin.)

-Because of their unique ability to reproduce indefinitely, HeLa cells have been instrumental in the development of the polio vaccine, cancer treatment protocols, AIDS research, and much more, and they continue to play an important role in medical advances worldwide.
+Because of their unique ability to reproduce indefinitely, HeLa cells have been instrumental in the development of the polio vaccine, cancer treatment protocols, AIDS research, and much more, and they continue to play an important role in improving the quality of life of people worldwide.

-Arrangements for the appearance of Harriet Washington made through Greater Talent Network, Inc., New York, NY.
+Arrangements for the appearance of David Ewing Duncan made through Greater Talent Network, Inc., New York, NY.